Terms and Definitions

 The CulturalForm classes recognize categorization as endemic to social experience, while incorporating variation in terminology and contextualization of identity categories by employing instances at different discursive levels.
 A cultural form represents an aspect of lived social subjectivities and/or classification of a person through categories such as race or colour, ethnicity, gender, language, sexuality, politics, or religion.
 Most of the properties associated with specific Cultural Forms may also have the additional modifiers of reported and self-reported, allowing for the qualification of individual statements.

 Cultural Form sub-classes and instances describe the subject positions of individuals through Contexts.
-Contexts are linked to granular Cultural Form properties that are in turn associated with the person who is the contextFocus of the annotation.
+Contexts are linked to granular Cultural Form properties that are in turn associated with the person who, or, in the case of Writing relationships, work which is the contextFocus of the annotation.
 This has its roots in the Orlando arrangement of Cultural Form encodings that points users towards a framework for raising and debating complex matters for cultural investigation rather than invoking reified categories.

 The shift from embedded semantic markup to a linked open data approach presented the challenge of making this approach compatible with linkages to other ontologies and datasets outside of the Orlando frame of reference.
 The move from "strings to links" or "strings to things" was in some sense at odds with the former embrace of the ambiguity of strings such as white, black, English, etc.: white and black can represent race or ethnicity, while English can also be invoked as an ethnicity, nationality, or a national heritage.
 Orlando marks these strings using its Cultural Forms tagset as specific to, for example, the context of race or ethnicity, mandating a similar association, within the linked data representation, with a specific instance of Cultural Form.
 Thus, there exist Cultural Form instances that point to the discursive construction of white as a race and white as an ethnicity.
 Lastly, there also exists a white label that can be instantiated as either race or ethnicity, but not both within the same assertion (although multiple assertions are possible).